3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 Enjoy your next adventure, wherever it takes you!

 Backdoor Survival Tip of the Day: HDMI cables, especially at brick and mortar stores, are expensive to the point of being ridiculous.
-As far as I can tell, generic cables work just as well and cost a fraction of the price.
+As far as I can tell, generic cables work just as well.
 How can this be?
 Well, unlike analog signals that can degrade over distance or with a poor connection, digital signals are either on or off.
 Either your HDMI cable gives you a perfect digital picture or it gives you nothing.

 From the Bargain Bin: Today I feature some of the suggested items for your under the bed survival supplies.

-Flash Drive: Check out this Kingston Digital DataTraveler 101 Generation 2 – 8 GB Flash Drive for $11.99 with free shipping and frustration free packaging.
+Flash Drive: Check out this Kingston Digital DataTraveler 101 Generation 2 – 8 GB Flash Drive.
 I can’t believe how cheap these drives are getting.

 Pepper Spray: This is another can’t be without item.
 I have them stashed all over the place.
 This one is is less than $10 and has high ratings: SABRE Compact Pepper Spray